Skip to main content

 4. CDR delivery

-The CDR is pushed to the eMSP via the OCPI CDRs module.
+The CDR is pushed to the eMSP via the OCPI CDRs module, the settlement record standardized by the EVRoaming Foundation.
 The eMSP validates it against the session data they received during charging.

 5. Settlement